 Art.
-S(1)(f) and S(1)(f) and S(1)(f) and S(1)(f) and the applicant had been able to challenge the legality and material conditions of detention.
+5(1)(f) and (4) had not been violated as the detention period had not been excessively long, and the applicant had been able to challenge the legality and material conditions of detention.

 Aarabi v GRE

 The applicant was a stateless Palestinian child, having grown up in an UNRWA camp in Lebanon from where he fled to Greece where he had been arrested and detained with a view to expulsion for irregular entry.
 He had been placed in a detention centre with adults and claimed to have been transferred unaccompanied to the north of Greece, and that no attention had been paid to his asylum application.